Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: What is the difference between uYou normal download and uYouLocal download?
 - MiRO explained it [here](https://www.reddit.com/r/jailbreak/comments/p5jekg/update_uyou_added_uyoulocal_feature_and_much_more/)
+- From my experience, uYouLocal has a better download speed!?

 ***
 ### Q: Slow download speed?